RandomModderJDK/http_proxy/README.md

-This fork fixes compilation error for newest Flutter version
+This fork fixes compilation error for the newest Flutter version

 # http_proxy